yangman946/SimpleStack/README.md

-Created by Clarence Yang 2021 for the HSC SDD major project.
+<i>Created by Clarence Yang 2021 for the HSC SDD major project.</i>